jackson-tolaram/notes/01geography/01thar.md

 # THAR Desert

 These are notes on the thar desert.
-I will especially try to learn and take notes on the origin of that thar desert
+I will especially try to learn and take notes on the orgin of the thar desert

 ### Resources
 Below is a list of resources/publications that I found to be relevant